csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

 We keep track of what needs to be done with a to-do list (general, to see what classes are done/missing) and scheduled task boards (so that we see the code timeline).
 Tasks are prioritized depending on the necessity of the task.
 For example, we will divide each class in 2 parts: “main functionalities” and “details” and make sure the main functionalities of all classes are implemented (and tested) before moving to the details (optimisation of code, etc.).
-This is to ensure the validation of the MVP.
+This is to ensure a working MVP, while also keeping in mind the efficiency needed to acquire a valuable product.
-Tasks are assigned to members depending such that the work is approximately equally spread among the team.
-We will also take into account workload of team members each week to be most efficient (this is to avoid unnecessary pressure on a team member and also waiting on this same team member to move forward).
+Tasks are assigned to members such that the work is approximately equally spread among the team.
+We will also take into account workload of team members each week to be most efficient and fair (this is to avoid unnecessary pressure on a team member and also waiting on this same team member to move forward).
-We use 5 states for ou work: 1.
+We use 5 states for our work: 1.
 To be done, 2.
 In progress (API and structure done), 3.
 Main functionalities complete, 4.
 Main functionalities complete and tested, 5.
 Class complete and tested to help us track the status of our work.
 A class is considered done once state 4 is reached.

 #### Q9: What are the rules regarding how your team works?